Transsexual: Terminological variance

 The word transsexual is most often used as an adjective rather than a noun – a "transsexual person" rather than simply "a transsexual".
-As of 2018, use of the noun form (e.g. referring to people as transsexuals) is often deprecated by those in the transsexual community.
+As of 2018, use of the noun form (e.g. referring to people as transsexuals) was often deprecated by those in the transsexual community.
 Like other trans people, transsexual people prefer to be referred to by the gender pronouns and terms associated with their gender identity.
 For example, a trans man is a person who was assigned the female sex at birth on the basis of his genitals, but despite that assignment, identifies as a man and is transitioning or has transitioned to a male gender role; in the case of a transsexual man, he furthermore has or will have a masculine body.
 Transsexual people are sometimes referred to with directional terms, such as "female-to-male" for a transsexual man, abbreviated to "F2M", "FTM", and "F to M", or "male-to-female" for a transsexual woman, abbreviated "M2F", "MTF" and "M to F".

-Individuals who have undergone and completed sex reassignment surgery are sometimes referred to as transsexed individuals; however, the term transsexed is not to be confused with the term transsexual, which can also refer to individuals who have not yet undergone SRS, and whose anatomical sex (still) does not match their psychological sense of personal gender identity.
+Individuals who have undergone and completed gender affirming surgery are sometimes referred to as transsexed individuals; however, the term transsexed is not to be confused with the term transsexual, which can also refer to individuals who have not undergone SRS, and whose anatomical sex (still) does not match their psychological sense of personal gender identity.

+A rarer, alternate spelling for transsexual has been transexual, with a single S. This variation is British in origin.
+This spelling was used by The Transexual Menace, an activist group, for example.
+This spelling has been used by some activists in an attempt to remove "pathologizing implications" from their use of the word.
+Another rare variation, a synonym for transsexual, is transsex.

 The terms gender dysphoria and gender identity disorder were not used until the 1970s, when Laub and Fisk published several works on transsexualism using these terms.
 "Transsexualism" was replaced in the DSM-IV by "gender identity disorder in adolescents and adults".

 Male-to-female transsexualism has sometimes been called "Harry Benjamin's syndrome" after the endocrinologist who pioneered the study of dysphoria.
 As the present-day medical study of gender variance is much broader than Benjamin's early description, there is greater understanding of its aspects, and use of the term Harry Benjamin's syndrome has been criticized for delegitimizing gender-variant people with different experiences.